Iron-studded graphene offers noble metal free route to important chemical feedstock

 Single iron atoms embedded in graphene can catalyse the conversion of methane into methanol at room temperature.

-There is an abundance of methane in natural gas reserves and shale gas, which is burned for heating and cooking, and electrical power production.
-However, methane has so much more potential.
-Xinhe Bao of the Chinese Academy of Sciences and colleagues have found a way to use methane that does not involve high temperature conversion with expensive noble metal catalysts.
-The relative inertness of methane with its strong C–H bonds means that oxidative coupling and direct dehydrogenation processes have to be carried out at temperatures between 600 and 1100°C.
+There is an abundance of methane in natural gas reserves and shale gas, which is usually burnt for power production.
+However, methane has a lot of potential as a chemical feedstock.
+Unfortunately, the relative inertness of methane with its strong C–H bonds means that oxidative coupling and direct dehydrogenation processes have to be carried out at temperatures between 600 and 1100°C.